Funding4HomeCare

 The process is designed to be simple and fast.
 It starts when you realize you need cash to cover upcoming expenses, like payroll.
 You apply with a funding company that reviews your agency’s recent revenue to see how much you typically bring in.
 Based on your sales, they offer you a lump sum of cash.
 If you accept, the money is often deposited into your bank account within 24 to 48 hours.
 You can then use these funds immediately to pay your caregivers and handle other operational costs.
 You’ll pay the funds back over time with a small, agreed-upon percentage of your future revenue.

-Factoring vs. Cash Advances: What’s the Difference?
+Factoring vs. Cash Advances: Which Is Right for You?

 You might hear a few different terms for payroll funding, but the two most common types are invoice factoring and cash advances.
 With invoice factoring, you sell your unpaid invoices to a funding company at a discount.
 They give you a large percentage of the invoice amount upfront and then collect the payment directly from your client.
 Once your client pays, the factoring company sends you the remaining balance, minus their fee.